October 11th, 2018 @7pm

 Fulfillament is a storytelling event where five local community leaders and entrepreneurs will take the stage to tell their journey of how they found fulfillment through vocation- the inside story.
 Each storyteller will issue a challenge for the audience to do something to find fulfillment in their own lives.
 A $500 grant is awarded to an audience member with a good idea that needs some help to get it started.

-TICKETS: $12 online or $15 at the door
+TICKETS: $12 online (coming soon) or $15 at the door

 Michigan native and Traverse area local since 1998, Angela Mary Macke RN, BS, has over 20 years of experience as a holistic nurse and horticulturalist.
 In 2004, she established Light of Day Organics, a popular small batch certified organic tea farm in Leelanau County.
 Angela is committed to igniting inspiration and hope in our individual abilities to improve and maintain our whole-body health.